panz3r/opentofu-demo-webapp/README.md

 # Infrastructure as Code ...
-Vegan-style - DEMO - Website
+Vegan-style - DEMO - Webapp

-> This repository contains the Webiste source code of the Demo project
+> This repository contains the Webapp source code of the Demo project